TheKnownPerson/HandController/README.md

 step 5: Wait until you join a room and you're done.

+# How do I set up my mic?

+You have to change your mic settings to your pc mic on SteamVR settings and windows settings to use your mic on pc.

 # Known issues
 Your skill if you don't use it